jjasonek/docker-multi-01/README.md

+## example dockerizing FE, BE and DB into 3 docker containers.

 ## Exposing port 27017 to localhost -p 27017:27017 we ensure that not dockerized BE
 ## is able to connect to the localhost:20017